XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 ## Utilising Make with WSL2, Terraform and Docker

-We have noticed when running Terraform from within our Ubuntu instance, that there appears to be som network issues.
-We saw quite slow network connections.
-Probably caused by the TCP connection with the following error:
+We have noticed when running Terraform from within our Ubuntu instance, that there appears to be some network issues.
+We saw quite slow network connections, probably caused by the TCP connection, which resulted in the following error:

 > │ Error: Failed to install provider
 > │